 In 1992 Grischa Hahn, another Jupiter observer of Dresden, decided to improve the software's spartan outfit and handling.
 He undertook virtually all programming tasks from then on.
 Grischa has been making huge efforts to implement many useful features in the software.
 Also in 1992, the project of collecting positional data was named JUPOS (like JUpiter POSitions), and the DOS software was accordingly named PC-JUPOS.
 Since 2002 Grischa has been working on WinJUPOS, a "multi-planet" extension of its predecessor running under MS Windows.
 Maintenance of PC-JUPOS was cancelled in 2005 owing to the progress of WinJUPOS.

-During the last years, the co-operation with the Jupiter Section of the British Astronomical Association became especially close.
+In the 90's, the co-operation with the Jupiter Section of the British Astronomical Association became especially close.
 JUPOS drift charts are now used by the BAA for further analysis.